Executive Summary

 All 91 certification plans

-Delegated to Boeing by November 2016—the entity being certified controlled the certification process
+Delegated to Boeing by November 2016.
+The entity being certified controlled the certification process

 1997 merger inflection